 So what now?

-Tyler Eifert might be off the market, but Eric Ebron and Martellus Bennett aren't, to name a few.
-At worst, adding someone who can compete with a rookie here is a way to continuing upping what might be a league-best free agency grade this offseason.
+Tyler Eifert might be off the market, but Eric Ebron and Martellus Bennett aren't, to name a couple.
+At worst, adding someone who can compete with a rookie here is a way to continue upping what might be a league-best free-agency grade this offseason.

 Indianapolis Colts: Sign a Back Similar to Dion Lewis